 David's adviser proposes that David invests in the Australian shares option via a bond as it would generate an \$8,184 higher net return.
-This is because all earnings in a bond are tax paid by the bond provider at a rate of 30 per cent.
-Whereas in a managed fund, despite a 50 per cent capital gains tax discount being applicable on the realised capital gains, the tax payable on the net taxable income is still at his marginal tax rate of 47 per cent (including two per cent Medicare Levy).
+This is because all earnings in a bond are tax paid by the bond provider at a rate of 30%.

+Whereas in a managed fund, despite a 50% capital gains tax discount being applicable on the realised capital gains, the tax payable on the net taxable income is still at his marginal tax rate of 47% (including 2% Medicare Levy).